 Radio frequency direction finding systems have been implemented from amplitude-based (Watson-Watt), Phase Interferometry, or Time Difference of Arrival approaches.

 Guerin, Jackson and Kelly [1] developed a phase interferometry direction finding system to determine the Angle of Arrival (AoA) of a received signal.
-Many testing protocols were used to optimize the system before hardware construction in Matlab and C, modeling the effects of antenna spacings on AOA accuracy under worst-case conditions.
+Many testing protocols were used to optimize the system before hardware construction in Matlab and C, modeling the effects of antenna spacing on AOA accuracy under worst-case conditions.
 In the hardware setup, three antennas were used to resolve phase ambiguities and determine the azimuthal AoA in a synchronized three channel system with RF mixers driven by a common local oscillator.

 Ma, Hui and Kan [2] proposes a 3D indoor passive tag localization method with an accuracy of a few centimeters in a multi-frequency identification system.
-The paper leveages nonlinear backscatter which exploits nonlinear elements in passive devices to generate second or higher-order harmonics for an uplink response.
+The paper leverages nonlinear backscatter which exploits nonlinear elements in passive devices to generate second or higher-order harmonics for an uplink response.
 This paper introduces a novel approach in mitigating multipath interference, defined as the occurrence when radio waves reach a receiver via two or more paths.
 This causes a constructive and destructive interference of the signal, as well as phase induced error (Figure 1).
 In order to combat multipath interference, a phase error threshold is used within a HMFCW ranging algorithm to find an optimal frequency combination that generates an undistorted line of sight path.